7RU7H/Archive/Web-Hacking/File-Inclusion-And-Directory-Traversal.md

+# File Inclusion And Directory Traversal
+File Inclusion facilitation stems from Directory traversal vulnerabities.
+Directory traversal or path path traversal are identifiable by an ability to manipulate file paths with cli-esque: `../` or `..\` characters to change directory from the webpage beeing attacked.

 ## Traversal encoding:
 Remember this is a guide to ideas of how to encode lfi, encoding payloads on the fly not from here.
 ```